Hit With An Unexpectedly High Medical Bill, Here's How A Savvy Patient Fought Back

 Unease set in.
 The hospital asked for the 20% coinsurance — $1,656.10 — that she had been quoted over the phone, but Qiu hadn't been told she needed to pay on the day of the procedure.
 As she handed over her credit card, she confirmed one more time that this would be her total patient responsibility, barring complications.

-The surgery was over in less than 30 minutes, and she walked out of the hospital with her husband, feeling perfectly fine.
+The surgery was over in less than 30 minutes, and she walked out of the hospital with her husband feeling perfectly fine.

 Then the bill came.

-Patient: Tiffany Qiu is a 49-year-old real estate agent and mother of two who lives in Temecula, California.
+Patient: Tiffany Qiu is a 49-year-old real estate agent and mother of two who lives in Temecula, Calif.
 Her family of four is covered by a Blue Shield of California policy that she and her husband purchased on the marketplace.
 Last year, they paid a $1,455 monthly premium, with an individual annual $1,850 deductible and an individual out-of-pocket maximum of $7,550.

-Total Bill: Palomar Health billed Blue Shield $22,219.64 for the polyp removal, which the insurer negotiated down to $8,576.79.
+Total bill: Palomar Health billed Blue Shield $22,219.64 for the polyp removal, which the insurer negotiated down to $8,576.79.
 Blue Shield paid $5,769.72 and stated in an explanation of benefits document that Qiu was responsible for a $334.32 deductible and $2,472.75 coinsurance.

 Because Qiu had already paid $1,873.20 on the day of surgery, the hospital billed her an additional $933.87, which meant Qiu was on the hook for the remainder of her 30% coinsurance.